There are four types of PPP interfaces:

 Click to edit an existing entry or to add a new entry

-Set the Link Type, which changes the remaining options on the page.
-The link types are explained throughout the remainder of this section.
+The Link Type determines the remaining options on the page.
+The available link types are explained throughout the remainder of this document.

 PPP (3G/4G, Modem)¶